LLNL/zfp/docs/source/installation.rst

 .. c:macro:: BUILD_CFP

-  Build |libcfp| for C bindings to compressed arrays.
+  Build |libcfp| for C bindings to the compressed-array classes.
   Default: off.